Ujjal57/E-Commerce-Data-Engineering-Pipeline/README.md

 | Toys        | 21,772.17     | 0.0833         |

 > These outputs are **generated dynamically** from the synthetic datasets using `queries.sql` on the SQLite database.

+## 📝 License

+© 2025 Ujjal Kumar Dey. **All rights reserved.**

+No part of this project may be used, copied, or modified without my explicit permission.